conda/governance/README.md

 ### Resolve Overlapping Funding

-In the case that more than two Steering Council members share the same funding source and no agreement can be reached amoung the members with shared funding as to who will enter emeritus status, the Steering Council will hold a simple plurality vote in order to resolve the funding conflict.
+In the case that more than two Steering Council members [share the same funding source](#shared-funding-membership-restrictions) and no agreement can be reached among the members with shared funding as to who will enter [emeritus status](#emeritus-steering), the Steering Council will hold a simple plurality vote in order to resolve the funding conflict.
 Each member with shared funding will be listed as a separate option in the vote.
 The Steering Council will then vote on which member should be moved to emeritus status.
 The member who receives the most votes is moved to emeritus status.
 The quorum for this vote is five.
 In the case of a tie, the member is chosen at random.